 The adjuster is usually locked out from making any payments until the reserves are adequate to at least make the payment.
 The adjuster will increase the file just enough to make a payment.
 This type of reserve-bumping is OK on a very limited basis.
 Why should a medical provider or an injured employee wait to receive a payment until an internal Workers Comp claims staff function is finished?

-This type of reserve increases would actually seem as if the insured employer would actually benefit.
+This type of reserve increase would seem as if the insured employer would benefit.
 This is not necessarily true.
-The self insured employer or self insured fund is also severely impacted by stair-stepping.
+The self-insured employer or self-insured fund is also severely impacted by stair-stepping.

 Self Insured/Large Deductible

 The TPA is responsible for handling the file and setting the reserves.
 There is a very high level of fiduciary responsibility as the TPA is spending directly out of a budgeted account.

 If the self-insured employer is budgeting for the next year, they will have a serious shortfall as they believe the reserves used for budgeting are adequate.
 Stair-stepped reserves will always be inadequate as they are basically budgeted for tomorrow only.

 The self-insured employer then runs out of budgeted WC funds halfway through the year.
 If the budget allows for no or little wiggle room the self-insured employer will have to find the funds somewhere such as layoffs, borrowing, or cutting back elsewhere.

 The self-insured employer will sometimes have to convert to a regular insurance policy if the shortfall is severe enough and then possibly use a payment plan.
 This happens more than realized each year.